sfc-gh-damurphy/SnowConvert/lab_instructions/readme.md

 # Snowflake SnowConvert, Migration from SQL Server to Snowflake HOL

-SnowConvert analyzes SQL Server (and other databases) code to predict migration outcomes and identify areas requiring attention.
-It serves as a migration guide, not a complete automated solution.
-The Visual Studio Code plugin now integrates Snowflake Cortex, allowing users to directly query for solutions to common migration errors.

-## What you will do:

-It is recommended that you **DOWNLOAD** this document from compass and run it from your GDrive as that will make copy and paste a lot easier as sometimes formatting can go wrong when copying and pasting directly from compass.

-In this lab we will look at the Adventure Works database inside a SQL Server database.
-We will take a look at the catalog objects (tables, views) and some of the code that is there (stored procedures).
-Snowconvert will then extract that information and look for possible roadblocks to a migration and processes to consider.
-It will suggest some solutions but we will find out that the solutions it offers are not a best practice.
-This is where the GenAI integration of Snowflake Cortex will come into play to help us get possible solutions to this other than what SnowConvert generates programmatically.

-We will then take those changes and migrate the structures as well as the data to our snowflake environment.

-Below is an outline of the lab:

-- Connect to a SQL Server database and pull catalog information
-- Generate the input code from SQL Server
-- Understand the errors that SnowConvert surfaces
-- Resolve those errors using Cortex
-- Move the structure and the data to Snowflake

-## Why this matters:

-- Migration is multifaceted, involving code, data structures, pipelines, and business logic.
-SnowConvert simplifies code and structure migration.
-The Snowpark Migration Assistant is intended to aid in pipeline conversions, offering a foundational step for a complex migration process.

-- SnowConvert provides a high-level overview of migration complexity, aiding customers in developing detailed migration plans and understanding the scope and effort required.
-Automated migration tools can underestimate the necessary work due to business rule and technology changes; simply replicating old processes in a new system is often insufficient.
-The effectiveness of SnowConvert depends on the quality of the data it analyzes and is typically not the only part of a migration to worry about but is a great place to get started

 ## Step 0: Prerequisites

 To run through this lab, you need the following resources: